How to localize permalinks in Hugo: a workaround

 - I love open source.
 Most of the things I know about development I learned from others, by reading articles or diving in their codebases.

 - This is a solo project, but that doesn’t mean it has to be a mess.
-Being open source pushes me to adopt a set of best practices and stick to it.
+Being open source pushes me to adopt a set of best practices and stick to them.

 - It’s a great way to showcase my learning path.